digitaldan/openhab2-addons-archived/bundles/org.openhab.binding.qolsysiq/README.md

 ### Zone (Thing)

-Zones will be automatically discovered and appear in the inbox once their parent partition has been added.
+Once a partition is added, zones will be automatically discovered and appear in the inbox.

 ## Thing Configuration